Benefits of Eating Mushroom

 TRUFFLES: AN EXPENSIVE DELICACY

 Truffles grow under ground among the roots of certain oak, hazel, and linden trees.
 Their musky scent is due to pheromone- a sex attractant hormone identical to the one secreted in the saliva of male pigs, because of this, trained sows are more efficient than dogs at rooting out the prized fungus in the truffle growing regions of France and Italy.
+As a result of over harvesting and deforestation, truffles are now so rare and expensive that only minute shavings are used to flavor dishes.
+Truffles have been grown experimentally, but attempts to produce them on a commercial scale have been unsuccessful so far.

 No comments: